lamnhan066/isolate_manager/README.md

   final result = await isolate.compute(param);
 } on UnsupportedImTypeException catch (e) {
-  // Throws `UnsupportedImTypeException` when there is unsupported type.
+  // Throws `UnsupportedImTypeException` when there is unsupported type }
-}
 ```